HEP-FCC/FCCeePhysicsPerformance/case-studies/higgs/ZH-crosssection/README.md

-## Measurement of the ZH cross-section
+## Measurement of the ZH cross-section with hadronic Z decays

 ### Abstract